CUBRID/node-cubrid/README.md

 #### READ queries

 	// Callback style.
+	client.query(sql, callback);
+	client.query(sql, params, callback);

 	// `sql` is a string representation of a READ query.
+Required.

+	// `params` is an array of parameter values or the value itself
+	//          which a user wants to bind instead of `?` placeholders
+	//          in the `sql` query.
+If no placeholder is found, the `sql`
+	//          will not be modified.
+This argument is optional.
+When
+	//          omitted, `sql` will be sent to the server unmodified.
+This
+	//          `params` argument is available since version 2.1.0.

+	// `callback` is a function which will be invoked when the query
+	//          finishes executing.
+Optional.
+The `callback` function
+	//          can be omitted in which case only the
+	//          `EVENT_QUERY_DATA_AVAILABLE` event will be
+	//          emitted when the query finishes execution.

-	// `callback(err, result, queryHandle)` function accepts three arguments.
+	// The `callback(err, result, queryHandle)` function accepts three arguments.
 	// 1. `err`: an error object if any.
 	// 2. `result`: a string value of the query result.
 No type casting as of version 2.1.0.
+Users need to parse the value into JSON manually.
 	// 3. `queryHandle`: an integer ID for the query handle.
-Used to fetch more data. client.query(sql, callback);
+Used to fetch more data.

 	// Event style.
 	client.query(sql);
+	client.query(sql, params);

 	// `callback(result, queryHandle, sql)` function accepts three arguments:
 	// 1. `result`: a string value of the query result.
 No type casting as of version 2.1.0.
 	// 2. `queryHandle`: an integer ID for the query handle.
 Used to fetch more data.
 	// 3. `sql`: the SQL query which was executed that matches the `result`.
 	// 	  `sql` argument is available since version 2.0.0. client.on(client.EVENT_QUERY_DATA_AVAILABLE, callback);

+	// Queries queueing.
+	client.query(sql);
+	client.query(sql, params);

+	// When multiple queries are executed one after another without
+	// waiting for a callback or listening for an emmitted event, the queries
+	// will be queued and executed sequentially.
+Thus, callbacks and
+	// appropriate events will be executed/emitted in order.

 ##### Callback example

+Here is an example which executes a simple `SELECT	` query.

 	var CUBRID = require('node-cubrid'),
 		// `Result2Array` is a sub-module which provides a set of helper